 Despite your best efforts, you are barely putting a dent in your debt.
 Does this sound like you?
 Maybe it’s time to rethink your debt repayment strategy.
 One option is to consolidate debt, but how do you know if debt consolidation is the smart strategy for your financial situation?

-“Debt consolidation can be an excellent strategy to help you get out of debt- and to stay out of debt.
-One of the benefits of debt consolidation is that you centralize your payments.
-Typically, that means that you can pay your debt down more quickly because you are able to apply more money towards the principal of the debt itself.”
+“Debt consolidation can be an excellent strategy to help you get out of debt and stay out of debt,” says Jeff Schwartz, executive director, Consolidate Credit Counseling Services of Canada.
+“One of the benefits of debt consolidation is that you centralize your payments.
+Typically, that means you can pay your debt down more quickly, because you are able to apply more money towards the principal of the debt itself.”

-If you have multiple cards with high balances
+Multiple cards with high balances

-If you have a cash flow problem
+You have a cash flow problem

-“Consolidating your debts will free up cash flow and address your debt obligations at the same time.
-You will have cash on hand to live a cash-only lifestyle, as well as build up your savings- which will help you reduce the need to rely on credit for unexpected expenses” says Schwartz.
+“Consolidating debt will free up cash flow and address your debt obligations at the same time,” says Schwartz.
+“You will have cash on hand to live a cash-only lifestyle, as well as build up your savings, which will help you reduce the need to rely on credit for unexpected expenses.”

-Depending on the nature of your debt, your credit history and your financial situation, there are a few ways in which you can consolidate your debt.
+Depending on the nature of your debt, your credit history and your financial situation, there are a few ways in which you can consolidate debt.

 You could get a debt consolidation installment loan from your bank or financial institution, which lets you benefit from a single payment that will help you pay debt down faster.

 Another consolidation option is a debt management program.
 In many cases you can include credit-based debt and other unsecured debt as well, such as medical bills, giving you a chance to centralize all of your financial commitments.
 Remember, your credit score will not be used as a qualification for this strategy.